Rotorua is situated in the North Island’s Bay of Plenty.

 Living in Rotorua as a student

-What to see and do in Rotorua
+What to do in Rotorua

-If your style is more relaxed, then the hot thermal springs, Skyline Gondola, and walking in Whakarewarewa Forest might be for you.
+If your style is more relaxed, then the Polynesian Spa’s hot thermal springs, Skyline Gondola, or walking in Whakarewarewa Forest might interest you.

 Eating and drinking in Rotorua

-Make sure you learn about hangi and enjoy some Māori cuisine at Whakarewarewa, The Living Maori Village.
+Make sure you learn about hangi, a traditional Māori earth oven cooking method, and enjoy some Māori cuisine at Whakarewarewa, The Living Māori Village.